Data Centers in Denpasar

 The power infrastructure in Denpasar supports industrial growth while maintaining cost-effectiveness for colocation tenants.

 Average Cost Of Power: $0.08–$0.11/kWh, as of September 2025.
 The energy mix consists of approximately 81% fossil fuels and 19% renewables, including hydro and geothermal sources.
-This pricing remains attractive for edge deployments compared to high-cost urban centers.
+This pricing remains attractive for edge deployments compared to high-cost urban centers in the region.

-Power Grid Reliability: The grid in major data center corridors is well-engineered, featuring redundant configurations and support from multiple substations to maintain uptime.
+Power Grid Reliability: The grid in major data center corridors is well-engineered, featuring redundant configurations and support from multiple substations to maintain high uptime standards for critical infrastructure.

 Market Access, Business & Tax Climate